Sciss/JWave/README.md

 # JWave

+__Note:__ This fork takes the [original source code](https://github.com/cscheiblich/JWave) by Christian Scheiblich and adds an sbt build file, so that I can publish an artifact on Maven Central.
+For technical reasons, the artifact group is 'de.sciss', but the class structure remains the same.
+The artifact is

+    "de.sciss" % "jwave" % "1.0.0"

+Below is the original README:

 ## What is it and what it is not?!
 Java implementation of a discrete fourier transform (DFT) algorithm, a fast wavelet transform (FWT) algorithm, and a wavelet packet transform (WPT)